Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

-\paragraph{3D Transformation:} To enable flexible 3D exploration, the agent is able to manipulate the reconstructed 3D point cloud to select optimal viewpoints.
-At each step, it predicts: (i) a discrete camera index $i \in \{1,\dots,T\}$, (ii) a pair of rotation angles $(\Delta\alpha, \Delta\beta)$ specifying horizontal (azimuth) and vertical (elevation) rotations, and (iii) a binary transformation mode $m \in \{\mathrm{global}, \mathrm{ego}\}$ indicating whether to use a global overview or an ego-centric view.
-Given the selected input camera $C_i = (\mathbf{K}_i, \mathbf{R}_i, \mathbf{t}_i)$ as a spatial anchor, we construct a virtual camera defined as
+To enable flexible 3D exploration, the agent manipulates the reconstructed 3D point cloud to select informative viewpoints.
+At each step, it predicts: (i) a discrete camera index $i \in \{1,\dots,T\}$, (ii) a pair of rotation angles $(\Delta\alpha, \Delta\beta)$ specifying horizontal (azimuth) and vertical (elevation) rotations, and (iii) a binary transformation mode $m \in \{\mathrm{global}, \mathrm{ego}\}$ indicating whether to use a global or an ego-centric view.
+For $m=\mathrm{global}$, we define a global center $\mathbf{c}$ as the centroid of $\mathcal{X}$ and apply a scene-centric similarity transform, i.e., we rotate (and optionally scale) the \emph{scene} around $\mathbf{c}$ while keeping the camera fixed: